Rishav273/spark-cluster-multi-node-setup/README.md

 ### Run commands:
 All run commands are available in the ```commands.sh``` file.

+### Cluster Configurations:
+Changes to the cluster can be made by modifying the ```docker-compose.yml``` file.
+For instance, you can increase the number of workers by adding more instances of the worker configuration in the file.

 ### Conclusion
 You have successfully set up a multi-node Spark cluster locally using Docker and Docker Compose.
 You can now use this environment for simulating distributed data processing activities.